This cake is joy made better with caramel in every bite of it, be it as a dessert or as an accompaniment to your morning coffee!

 Every Celebration

-nuts, cinnamon, or chocolate chips for a holiday twist.
+Holiday Season: Include nuts, cinnamon, or chocolate chips to give it the holiday kick.

 A Thoughtful